Sofas All Around Gallifrey

 Doctor Who in 10 Seconds

 Tomorrow sees the release of Doctor Who in 10 Seconds Series 6, which will be every bit as delightful as all of the previous episodes.
-You can watch the entirety of the series by visiting the webpage or, better still, subscribing to it on YouTube.
+You can watch the entirety of the series by checking out the playlist on YouTube.

 Next weekend we’ll be releasing our most ludicrous Bond commentary ever, on the unjustly maligned Moonraker (1979).
 While you wait, you can listen to our previous commentaries, including The Spy Who Loved Me, The Man with the Golden Gun and Live and Let Die.
 You can find all of our commentaries on our website, and you can keep up with all the Bondfinger news on Twitter and Facebook.